How to File a Civil Suit - A Roadmap to Trial in NC Civil Court

 4. Discovery: Information Gathering & Depositions to Build the Case

-Here, the lawyers for both sides exchange written questions and requests for copies of documents.
+In the discovery phase, the lawyers for both sides exchange written questions and requests for copies of documents.
 Each side is legally required to provide their answers and render the requested documents.

 Often, depositions are taken, where the attorneys question parties and witnesses under oath, and the answers are transcribed for later use in court.